query_builder#

 Warning

-If null values are replaced in a column, then Analytics will raise an error if you use a KeySet with a null value for that column.
+If null values are replaced in a column, then Analytics will raise an error if a KeySet is used with a null value for that column.

 Example